1980 Massachusetts Proposition 2½: Real and personal property taxes

 These limits refer to the entire amount of the annual tax levy raised by a municipality.
 The property taxes are the sum of: (a) residential real property; (b) commercial real property; (c) industrial real property; and (d) business-owned personal property.
 In practice, it usually limits the tax bills of individual taxpayers, but only as an indirect result.
 The limits for each community are calculated by the Massachusetts Department of Revenue.

 A side effect of Proposition 2½ is that municipality income will decline in real terms whenever inflation rises above 2.5%.
-Historically inflation has been above 2.5% for a significant majority of the years since 1980 (22 out of the 28 years to date), thus resulting in a real decline in local tax rates and local spending ability.
+Historically inflation has been above 2.5% for a significant majority of the years since 1980 (22 out of the 28 years up to 2008), thus resulting in a real decline in local tax rates and local spending ability.

 An exception allows the citizens of each municipality to override the 2½ restriction to address specific needs of the community thus giving the citizens direct control over their taxation.